Gordon Bryant

 Gordon Munro Bryant (3 August 1914 – 14 January 1991) was an Australian politician.
 He was a member of the Australian Labor Party (ALP) and represented the Division of Wills in Victoria from 1955 to 1980.
+During this time, he took an active interest in Indigenous land rights in Australia, in particular the case in Yirrkala, Arnhem Land, which led to the Yirrkala bark petitions.
 He served as Minister for Aboriginal Affairs (1972–1973) and Minister for the Capital Territory (1973–1975) in the Whitlam government.

-Early life
+Early life and education

-Bryant was born on 3 August 1914 in Lismore, Victoria.
+Gordon Munro Bryant was born on 3 August 1914 in Lismore, Victoria.
 He was the son of Agnes Keith (née Bain) and Donald Munro Bryant.
 His father, a storekeeper and farmer, was the nephew of Victorian premier James Munro.
+He came from a farming family, who were Scots Presbyterians, and allowed no alcohol, smoking, or gambling in the home.

+Bryant moved to Baxter as a child and attended Frankston High School, where he excelled academically, and won a mock election in fourth form.

+He won a teaching scholarship to Melbourne Teachers' College before the war.
+After the war, he completed a Bachelor of Arts (Hons.) at the University of Melbourne, graduating BA Hons in 1950.

+Teaching and military service

-Bryant moved to Baxter as a child and attended Frankston High School.
-He won a teaching scholarship and taught at Callaghan Creek (near Mitta Mitta), Pearcedale, and Mittyack.
-His teaching career was interrupted by the Second World War, but after the war's end he became a high school teacher at Upwey.
-He completed a Bachelor of Arts (Hons.) at the University of Melbourne in 1950, having also studied at Melbourne Teachers' College before the war.
+Bryant taught at Callaghan Creek (near Mitta Mitta), Pearcedale, and Mittyack.
+His teaching career was interrupted by the Second World War.

-Military service

-Bryant enlisted in the Citizen Military Force in 1934.
+Bryant had enlisted in the Citizen Military Force in 1934.
 He was called up for full-time duty in 1942 and was transferred to the Australian Imperial Force (AIF) in January 1943.
 He remained in Australia until 1945, when he participated in the Battle of Balikpapan as a captain in the 2/33rd Battalion.

+He returned to Australia in February 1946, later that year transferring to the Reserve of Officer.
+While teaching secondary school part-time at Upwey, studied for his BA.

+From 1949 to 1961 he continued his CMF service.

 Politics

 Bryant was elected to Parliament in 1955.
-A passionate supporter of land rights, he was president of the Aborigines Advancement League for seven years, from 1957 to 1964.

-After seventeen years in Parliament, Bryant joined the Cabinet of Prime Minister Gough Whitlam, becoming Minister for Aboriginal Affairs in 1972.
+After 17 years in Parliament, Bryant joined the Cabinet of Prime Minister Gough Whitlam, becoming Minister for Aboriginal Affairs in 1972.
 A year later he became Minister for the Capital Territory.
 As Minister for Aboriginal Affairs, he was instrumental in the Whitlam government's historic land rights deal with Vincent Lingiari and the Gurindji people.

 Bryant retired in 1980, and his electorate was taken over by future Prime Minister Bob Hawke.
 Bryant had earlier resisted pressure to retire early in order to expedite Hawke's entry to Parliament via a by-election.